gautema/CQRSlite/README.md

 ##Getting started

 A sample project is located with the code, this shows a common usage scenario of the framework.
-There are some features of CQRSlite, such as snap:wqshoting that the sample does not show.
+There are some features of CQRSlite, such as snapshotting that the sample does not show.
 These features are only documented through the tests.

 I have tried to keep the project running in .NET 4.0 and Mono 2.10.
 But the sample has some problems in Mono right now.
 The project should compile without any setup.